Cross Border Movement of Business Persons

 A Guide for Canadian Business persons

 Published by Global Affairs Canada

-1. Temporary Entry into the United States and Mexico under the NAFTA
+1. Temporary Entry into the United States and Mexico under the CUSMA

-Under Chapter 16 of the North American Free Trade Agreement (NAFTA), four categories of Canadian businesspersons can enter the United States and Mexico temporarily to conduct business.
+Under Chapter 16 of the Canada-United States-Mexico Agreement (CUSMA), four categories of Canadian business persons can enter the United States and Mexico temporarily to conduct business.

 Chapter 16 provisions do not change a member country’s general immigration regulations governing public health, safety and national security.
 They also do not waive the requirement for Canadian temporary workers to comply with a member country’s applicable licensing or certification requirements regarding professions or after-sales service.

 For more detailed information about U.S. immigration regulations and applicable forms and fees, consult the website of the United States Citizenship and Immigration Services (USCIS).